bjornhedqvist/Flashcard-React-App/README.md

 # Project-_Flashcards_Bjorn_Hedqvist-Solution
-Capstone Project for  Engineering Immersion Frontend Development Module
+Capstone Project -- Flashcard-o-matic !

-Creates a functional and comprehesnive web act using React and all other skills learned in the Front End Development Part of the E.I. course at Thinkful
+Creates a functional and comprehensive web act using React and all other skills learned in the Engineering Immersion Frontend Development Module at Thinkful

 Thanks for reading! :-)
 ~Bjorn